Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Conclusion

 \fi

 \begin{IEEEbiography}[{ }]{Qianyu Zhou} is currently pursuing his Ph.D. degree in the Department of Computer Science and Engineering, Shanghai Jiao Tong University.
 Before that, he received a B.Sc. degree in Jilin University in 2019.
-His current research interests focus on computer vision, scene understanding, domain adaptation. \end{IEEEbiography}
+His current research interests focus on computer vision, scene understanding, domain adaptation.
+He serves as the reviewer of IEEE TPAMI, IEEE TIP, CVPR, ECCV, AAAI, etc. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Zhengyang Feng} is currently pursuing his M.Sc. degree in the Department of Computer Science and Engineering, Shanghai Jiao Tong University.
 Before that, he received a B.E. degree in information security from Harbin Institute of Technology, Weihai, China, in 2020.
 His current research interests focus on pattern recognition with limited human supervision. \end{IEEEbiography}